 You can do it.
 I can do it.
 Anyone can do it.

 Time is the same for everyone.
-Time is parsed to each of us in equal amounts every day.

 The stock component is less egalitarian.
 It requires some finagling.
 It must be the right stock.
 But that, too, is easy enough to conjure.